gdha/adhocr/README.md

         -c "command(s) to execute on remote systems"
 </pre>

-From above output we can tell that there are 2 required options, the +-f+ option, which is a file containing fully qualified domain names of the systems we want to retrieve information of.
-And, the second required option is the +-c+ option, which contains the command to execute on the remote systems.
+From above output we can tell that there are 2 required options, the `-f` option, which is a file containing fully qualified domain names of the systems we want to retrieve information of.
+And, the second required option is the `-c` option, which contains the command to execute on the remote systems.

-And, a more extended usage is shown with the +-h+ option:
+And, a more extended usage is shown with the `-h` option:

 <pre>
 $ adhocr.sh -h